jfernancordova/jfernancordova.github.io/_posts/2020-12-18-what-i-have-learned-about-the-design-of-web-apis.md

 ### HTTP Methods
 ---
+* GET just contains query string content regardless of the HTTP method.
 * PATCH can be used to update a resource (request’s body).
-* PUT can be used to replace an existing resource or to create a nonexisting one (the created resource should be returned).
+* PUT (idempotent) can be used to replace an existing resource or to create a nonexisting one (the created resource should be returned).
-* POST can be used to create a nonexisting resource in the request’s body (it does not return information).
+* POST (not idempotent) can be used to create a nonexisting resource in the request’s body (it does not return information).
 * DELETE can be used on a resource to delete, undo, or cancel the concept represented by a URL.

 ---